Bitkub Coin (KUB) Hits Self Reported Market Cap of $154.19 Million

-Bitkub Coin (KUB) traded down 3.8% against the US dollar during the 24-hour period ending at 20:00 PM E.T. on March 9th.
-One Bitkub Coin token can currently be purchased for $1.64 or 0.00008165 BTC on cryptocurrency exchanges.
-In the last week, Bitkub Coin has traded down 9.6% against the US dollar.
-Bitkub Coin has a market cap of $154.19 million and approximately $650,309.66 worth of Bitkub Coin was traded on exchanges in the last day.
+Bitkub Coin (KUB) traded up 3.6% against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on March 12th.
+During the last week, Bitkub Coin has traded 8.1% lower against the U.S. dollar.
+One Bitkub Coin coin can now be purchased for $1.64 or 0.00007321 BTC on major cryptocurrency exchanges.
+Bitkub Coin has a market capitalization of $154.19 million and $587,656.58 worth of Bitkub Coin was traded on exchanges in the last 24 hours.

 Bitkub Coin launched on April 27th, 2021.
-Bitkub Coin’s total supply is 110,000,000 tokens and its circulating supply is 88,750,000 tokens.
+Bitkub Coin’s total supply is 110,000,000 coins and its circulating supply is 88,750,000 coins.
 The official website for Bitkub Coin is www.bitkubchain.com.
+Bitkub Coin’s official message board is medium.com/bitkubchain.
 Bitkub Coin’s official Twitter account is @bitkubchain and its Facebook page is accessible here.
-Bitkub Coin’s official message board is medium.com/bitkubchain.
 The Reddit community for Bitkub Coin is https://reddit.com/r/bitkubchain and the currency’s Github account can be viewed here.

 Bitkub Blockchain Technology Co., Ltd., a Bangkok-based financial company, has developed